deejaygraham/deejaygraham.github.io/_posts/2019-11-22-testable-filesystem.md

 Code like this that needs to read or write files, copy directory contents etc. usually gets declared "un-unit-testable" and removed from the testable surface area of the project.

-Like email, files and directory processing have a way of propagating through a codebase and if the untouchable nature of the file system persists attitude continues
+Like email, files and directory processing have a way of propagating through a codebase almost as given artifacts that can't be abstracted.
+If this untouchable nature of the file system persists and finds its way into other areas of the code, more and more of the testable surface area of the code is degraded or removed.
+Not just where explicitly used in code you are trying to test but in code that this code depends on, down to several layers.
+Having an untestable file system means that tests may pass or fail unpredictably depending on the machine environment they are run under and once it gets bad enough developers can give up with the idea of testing any of their code because it seems like an intractable problem.

+Much of the advice given to counter the effect of coupling to the file system like this is to hide the class using the files behind another abstraction.
+In general, this is good advice, we should be trying as much as possible to make technology agnostic choices that don't depend on a particular IO.
+Sometimes, though, the problem domain *is* the file system and it makes no sense to abstract that away behind an artificial domain class where we have to pretend that files and directories don't exist.

+What to do in this last case?
+Make a fake, testable file system, of course!

 ### Box